 How Candace Cameron Bure built a successful career.
 Explore key moments that defined the journey.

 Candace Cameron Bure is an American actress, author, and former talk show panelist.
-She is widely recognized for her role as D.J.
+She is most recognized for her role as D.J.
 Tanner in the television sitcoms Full House and Fuller House.
-She also played Summer van Horne in Make It or Break It.
-Additionally, she has starred in numerous Hallmark Channel original films, notably portraying the title character in their film adaptations of the Aurora Teagarden novel series.
+Bure also played Summer van Horne in Make It or Break It.
+She has starred in numerous Hallmark Channel original films, including adaptations of the Aurora Teagarden novel series, establishing herself as a prominent figure in the Hallmark film industry.

-In 1985, Candace Cameron portrayed Jennifer Bates in an episode of the sitcom Punky Brewster.
+In 1985, Candace Cameron portrayed the character Jennifer Bates in an episode of the sitcom Punky Brewster.

 In 1987, Candace Cameron had a role as the youngest sister of Eric Stoltz in the teen comedy Some Kind of Wonderful.

-In 1987, at the age of 11, Candace Cameron began her most prominent role as Donna Jo "D.J."
-Tanner in the sitcom Full House.
+In 1987, at age 11, Candace Cameron began her role as Donna Jo "D.J."
+Tanner on the sitcom Full House.

-In 1990, Candace Cameron co-hosted the Nickelodeon Kids' Choice Awards with Dave Coulier and David Faustino.
+In 1990, Candace Cameron hosted the Nickelodeon Kids' Choice Awards with her Full House co-star Dave Coulier and David Faustino.

-In 1994, Candace Cameron co-hosted the Nickelodeon Kids' Choice Awards again with Joey Lawrence and Marc Weiner.
+In 1994, Candace Cameron hosted the Nickelodeon Kids' Choice Awards again with Joey Lawrence and Marc Weiner.

-After Full House ended in 1995, Candace Cameron guest-starred on Cybill and Boy Meets World.
+After Full House ended in 1995, Candace Cameron Bure guest-starred on Cybill and Boy Meets World.

 In 2007, Candace Bure guest-starred on the sitcom That's So Raven.